 Google launched a new update in September 2022 called the “Google Helpful Content Update.”
+A second update the “December 2022 Helpful Content Update” was rolled out on December 5th and took a few weeks to complete.
+Another update rolled out in September 2023.
 In short, it will boost websites that have high-quality and relevant content, and penalize, or demote, websites that don’t answer the user’s reason for being on the page.

-This change will likely impact how your website ranks on search engine results pages (SERPs), so it is important to ensure that your website’s content is of the highest quality.
+Both releases of the Google Helpful Content Updates are part of a wider algorithm update that was released in August called the “Helpful Content System”.
+This change will impact how your website ranks on search engine results pages (SERPs), so it is important to ensure that your website’s content is of the highest quality.

 Here’s a closer look at Google’s latest algorithm update and what it means for your business website.